SAP/spartacus-docs/_pages/dev/features/anonymous-consent.md

 ### Changing UI Labels

 In order to customize any UI message on the banner or in the dialog, you can refer to [our i18n guide](_pages/dev/i18n.md) on how to override the existing translation keys.

+## Extending Anonymous Consent

+No special extensibility is available for this feature.